AgentMC/Sao19/Translate/En/Part5.md

 "Oh......
 Indeed, there is a possibility of that..."

-When she muttered this with a serious look, Kirito closed his mouth to think about something.
+When he muttered this with a serious look, Kirito closed his mouth to think about something.

 What broke the silence was a loud sigh of master Sadore.